awsdocs/aws-codecommit-user-guide/doc_source/how-to-merge-pull-request.md

 1. In the pull request, choose **Approvals**\.
 Review the list of approvers, and verify that all approval rules \(if any\) have had their conditions satisfied\.
 You cannot merge a pull request if one or more approval rules have the status of **Rule not satisfied**\.
 If no one has approved the pull request, consider whether you want to merge it, or whether you want to wait for approvals\.
 **Note**
 If an approval rule was created for a pull request, you can edit it or delete it to unblock the merge\.
 If the approval rule was created with an approval rule template, you cannot edit or delete it\.
 You can only choose to override the requirements\.
-For more information, see [Override Approval Rules on a Pull Request](how-to-override-approval-rules.md)\.
+For more information, see [Override approval rules on a pull request](how-to-override-approval-rules.md)\.
 ![\[A pull request showing an approval rule whose condititions have not been satisfied and an empty list of approvers.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-approval-rule-not-met.png)

 1. Choose **Merge**\.

 1. In the pull request, choose between the available merge strategies\.
 Merge strategies that cannot be applied appear greyed out\.
 If no merge strategies are available, you can choose to manually resolve conflicts in the CodeCommit console, or you can resolve them locally using your Git client\.
-For more information, see [Resolve Conflicts in a Pull Request in an AWS CodeCommit Repository](how-to-resolve-conflict-pull-request.md)\.
+For more information, see [Resolve conflicts in a pull request in an AWS CodeCommit repository](how-to-resolve-conflict-pull-request.md)\.
 ![\[A pull request showing the merge strategies available for the merge in the CodeCommit console.\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-merge-squash.png)
    + A fast\-forward merge moves the reference for the destination branch forward to the most recent commit of the source branch\.
 This is the default behavior of Git when possible\.
 No merge commit is created, but all commit history from the source branch is retained as if it had occurred in the destination branch\.
 Fast\-forward merges do not appear as a branch merge in the commit visualizer view of the destination branch's history because no merge commit is created\.
 The tip of the source branch is fast\-forwarded to the tip of the destination branch\.
    + A squash merge creates one commit that contains the changes in the source branch and applies that single squashed commit to the destination branch\.
 By default, the commit message for that squash commit contains all the commit messages of the changes in the source branch\.
 No individual commit history of the branch changes is retained\.
 This can help simplify your repository history while still retaining a graphical representation of the merge in the commit visualizer view of the destination branch's history\.